zowe/docs-site/docs/user-guide/systemrequirements-zos.md

   **Note:** If you are a software vendor building extensions for Zowe, when using Node.js v12.x or later, it is highly recommended that plug-ins used are tagged.
 For more information, see [Tagging on z/OS](../extend/extend-desktop/mvd-buildingplugins.md#tagging-plugin-files-on-z-os).

+### Java

+- IBM SDK for Java Technology Edition V8 or later

 ### z/OSMF (Optional)

-- (Optional,) IBM z/OS Management Facility (z/OSMF) Version 2.2, Version 2.3 or Version 2.4.
+- (Optional, recommended) IBM z/OS Management Facility (z/OSMF) Version 2.2, Version 2.3 or Version 2.4.

   z/OSMF is included with z/OS so does not need to be separately installed.
-If z/OSMF is present Zowe will detect this when it is configured and use z/OS for two purposes:
+If z/OSMF is present, Zowe will detect this when it is configured and use z/OSMF for the following purposes:

     - Authenticating TSO users and generating a single sign-on JSON Web Token (JWT).
 Ensure that the [z/OSMF JWT Support is available via APAR and associated PTFs](https://www.ibm.com/support/pages/apar/PH12143).
-If z/OSMF is not available then Zowe is still able to provide SSO by generating its own JWT and direct SAF calls.
+If z/OSMF is not available, then Zowe is still able to provide SSO by generating its own JWT and making direct SAF calls.

     - REST API services for Files (Data Sets and USS), JES, and z/OSMF workflows.
 These are used by some Zowe applications such as the Zowe Explorers in the Zowe Desktop.
-If z/OSMF REST APIs are not present other Zowe desktop application, such as the File Editor that provides access to USS directories and files as well as MVS data sets and members, will work as these us the Zowe Z Secure Services (ZSS) component to access z/OS resources.
+If z/OSMF REST APIs are not present, other Zowe desktop application, such as the File Editor that provides access to USS directories and files as well as MVS data sets and members, will work through the Zowe Z Secure Services (ZSS) component to access z/OS resources.

   **Tips:**